scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 When harmonizing boundaries over time, we need to distinguish between [intensive and extensive](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) variables because each needs to be handled differently during the interpolation process.
-An "extensive variable" is one whose "magnitude is additive for subsystems", where 'the system' this context, refers to the collection of geographic units (which serve as statistical sampling units), and each 'subsystem' is a single geographic unit.
-Thus, 'geographically-extensive' attributes include those such as population counts, land area, or crop yield, and 'geographically-intensive' variables typically include ratio or interval functions of extensive variables, e.g. density (total population *per unit of land*), average income (total income *per person*), or the share of a particular population subcategory (total population in category *per unit of population*).
+An extensive variable is one whose "magnitude is additive for subsystems, where "the system" this context, refers to the collection of geographic units (which serve as statistical sampling units), and each subsystem is a single geographic unit.
+Thus, geographically-extensive attributes include those such as population counts, land area, or crop yield, and geographically-intensive variables typically include ratio or interval functions of extensive variables, e.g. density (total population *per unit of land*), average income (total income *per person*), or the share of a particular population subcategory (total population in category *per unit of population*).